Andrzej Czyżewski, Prof., D.Sc., Eng. - Full Professor, Head of the Department

 He is interested in sound processing (synthesizers) and image processing connected with digital photography.

-Piotr Bratoszewski was born in 1987 in Swiecie.
+Piotr Bratoszewski was born in 1987 in Swiecie, Poland.
 In 2011 he graduated from the Multimedia Systems Department acquiring M.Sc. degree.
-The subject of his thesis was related to feature extraction and classification algorythms in order to create the system that allows the identification of a person moving among the other persons in a digital video.
+The subject of his thesis was related to feature extraction and classification algorithms in digital video.